Trashpanda70/Pokemon-Game/Text Docs/README.md

 Keep in mind that most of my Pokemon experience is in generations 4 and 5, with some in generations 6 and 7 (but I cant add those features anyway).
 This means if you are a gen 3 fan then sorry I guess but a lot of the nostalga for those games will not be here (other than the fact that most graphics are gen 3 I think)

 ### Changes/Notes From Previous Pokemon Games
+- Changed typing and abilities for some Pokemon (listed later)
+- Changed stats of many Pokemon
+- Items included are up to gen 5 and include the following later gen items (same functionality they have in later gens): Ability Patch, Ability Capsule, Pixie Plate, Fairy Gem, Weakness Policy, and Safety Goggles
 - New Butcher mechanic (more later)
 - New Spirit Pokemon mechanic (read the whole document everything is explained i swear)
 - New Lava Fishing mechanic: Essentially just fishing but in Lava for fire types, you cannot surf on Lava